Skip to content

 Day 2: Providence

 This morning, enjoy a panoramic city tour with your Tour Manager on your coach and see highlights including the Brown University Campus and Waterplace Park.
 Later, get to know the self-proclaimed Creative Capital of Providence where it 's your choice!
 Learn all about Providence 's art and architecture scene on a walking tour through the city -OR- spend part of your afternoon wandering through the RISD Museum* where more than 2,000 pieces of art and design are displayed.
-Tonight, celebrate the beginning of your journey with your fellow travelers at a lively welcome dinner.
+In 2026, America turns 250!
+Tonight, celebrate the beginning of your journey and this historic year with your fellow travelers at a lively, Colonial-themed welcome dinner.

 (Meals: Breakfast, Dinner)